bevyengine/rfcs/rfcs/45-stageless.md

 - **executor**: runs the systems in a schedule on a world
 - **"ready"**: when a system is no longer waiting for dependencies to complete

-To write a Bevy app, users have to specify when their systems run.
+To write a Bevy app, you have to specify when your systems run.
 By default, systems have neither strict execution order nor any conditions for execution.
 **Scheduling** is the process of supplying those properties.
 To make things more ergonomic, systems can be grouped under **system sets**, which can be ordered and conditioned in the same manner as individual systems.
-This allows users to easily refer to many systems and (indirectly) give properties to many systems.
+This allows you to easily refer to many systems and (indirectly) give properties to many systems.
-Furthermore, systems and system sets can be ordered together and even grouped together *within larger sets*, so you can really layer those properties.
+Furthermore, systems and system sets can be ordered together and even grouped together *within larger sets*, meaning you can layer those properties.

-In short, for any system or system set, users can:
+In short, for any system or system set, you can:

 - define execution order relative to other systems or sets (e.g. "this system runs before A")
 - define conditions that must be true for it to run (e.g. "this system only runs if a player has full health")